Photo Source:

 ![]() |

-The basic unit of Red Tai society is the family and is basically patriarchal, or maile dominated.
+or male -dominated.
 The immediate family usually live together, and there is mutual respect for one another at all levels.
 They live, eat, and farm together with the women working alongside their husbands.
 Newly married couples often live with the girl's family until they are able to establish their own separate home.

-The vast majority of the Red Tai practice animism (belief that spirits are located in objects).
+The vast majority of the Tai Daeng practice animism (belief that spirits are located in objects).
 The people often seek help through supernatural spirits and objects.
 They also believe in multiple personal souls.
 Rituals for strengthening the individual personality within are often performed.